Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 Why Gutters Matter So Much in Washington

 Rain itself isn’t the problem.
-It only becomes an issue when it has nowhere safe to go.
+It becomes an issue only when there is nowhere safe to go.
 In the Pacific Northwest, that’s an everyday challenge.
 Gutters deal with three big headaches:

-• Falling leaves from oaks and maples, which can pile up overnight in tree-lined neighborhoods.
+• Falling leaves from oaks and maples can pile up overnight in tree-lined neighborhoods.

 • Needles from firs and pines, thin but stubborn, that tangle together like a net and stop water in its tracks.